SPD logo

 Mini MBA in Built Environment Project Management

-Highly skilled and dynamic project managers are essential to the facilitation of long-term partnerships, productivity, tenable working and built environments.
+Highly skilled and dynamic project managers are essential to facilitating long-term partnerships, productivity, and tenable working and built environments.
 They are fundamental to the success of the construction and built environment industry and therefore to the UK’s economy, generating billions in output and sustaining the employment of an estimated 3.1 million workers.

 About the Mini MBA in Construction Project Management and Contracts

-The Mini MBA programme has been developed by Salford Professional Development in collaboration with our award-winning training partner, Chapel House to respond to the unique and complex challenges currently facing the UK built environment sector.
+The Mini MBA programme has been developed by Salford Professional Development to respond to the unique and complex challenges currently facing the UK built environment sector.
 This programme is mapped to a highly strategic and industry-aligned curriculum to equip professionals with a refreshed, pragmatic approach to managing projects from initiation to completion.
+This programme will inform and inspire individuals with the resilience to progress their career and further the positive impact of their organisation.

 Course themes and topics